reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 ## Per-Environment Logging for a Plain Java Application

 If you're building a plain Java application that needs configurable logging, this is the tutorial to follow.
 We'll have a look at both Log4J and Logback and how to configure them to do different things in different runtime environments.
+You can clone or browse the example applications for [Log4J](https://github.com/thombergs/code-examples/tree/master/logging/log4j) and [Logback](https://github.com/thombergs/code-examples/tree/master/logging/log4j) on GitHub.

 ### Application Code

+Our example application is very simple:

 ```java
 public class Main {